-Bring the family and wander through 10 acres of trees as you search for your perfect Christmas tree.
+Bring the family and wander through designated fields as you search for your perfect Christmas tree.
 Our friendly workers will cut your selection, help you carry it upon request, shake, and bale your tree.
 We will also help you load and secure your tree in/on your vehicle for safe transport.

 Tips for selecting the perfect tree: http://pickyourownchristmastree.org/selecting.php

 Tips for caring for your tree: http://www.pickyourownchristmastree.org/caring4atree.php

 Decorating tips: http://pickyourownchristmastree.org/decoratingtips.php